-People living in rural and remote communities should have equitable access to high quality, safe and sustainable healthcare services.
-This requires funding models which properly reflect the distinctions of the rural and remote clinical context, and the cost of providing services to Australia's rural, remote and Aboriginal and Torres Strait Islander communities.
+People living in rural, remote and First Nations communities should have equitable access to high quality, safe and sustainable healthcare services.
+This requires funding models which properly reflect the distinctions of the rural and remote clinical context, and the cost of providing services to these communities.

-In particular, it is vital that pricing frameworks enable and incentivise forward-looking resource planning committed to maintaining robust locally-based services.
-These should ensure that "rural" funding makes its way to "rurally-based staff and resources" and should lend confidence in their future rural and remote doctors, staff and communities.
+It is vital that pricing frameworks enable and incentivise forward-looking resource planning committed to maintaining robust locally-based services.
+These should ensure that "rural" funding makes its way to "rurally-based staff and resources" and should lend confidence in their future rural and remote doctors, staff, and communities.